Rose is an enthusiastic writer and reader who publishes articles most Thursdays. She enjoys all book genres, especially drama and fantasy.

 - You’re interested in racecar driving

-- You like dogs, companionship, and family stories (which should be everyone!)
+- You like dogs, companionship, and family stories

 - You’ve had a pet or loved one pass away recently and feel that you need closure